bakoushin/battleship/README.md

 ## Frontend

-Once the contract is deployed, the MessageBox address will be reported.
+Once the contract is deployed, the Battleship address will be reported.
 Store it inside the `frontend` folder's `.env.development` (for Localnet) or `.env.production` (for Testnet or Mainnet - uncomment the appropriate network), for example:

 ```
-VITE_MESSAGE_BOX_ADDR=0x5FbDB2315678afecb367f032d93F642f64180aa3
+VITE_BATTLESHIP_ADDR=0x5FbDB2315678afecb367f032d93F642f64180aa3
 ```

 ### Run locally